Skip to main content

 At Fordham, we expect students to care for and engage with their communities and be active citizens for positive change.
 Please share an experience you had that caused you to develop a new perspective, change your point of view, and/or empower you to take an action or be courageous.
 Your response should include examples of your personal growth (e.g., what did you learn, did your point of view change, did you develop new skills or strengths?).
 (300 words)

-Instead, you should pick a single story, as one experience, if chosen well, can actually tell your reader just as much about you as a range of experiences can.
+Instead, you should pick a single story, as one experience—if chosen well—will tell your readers just as much about you as a range of experiences can.
 So, dive deeply into the story you choose, and think about what it tells Fordham about you.
 If there is a culture, organization, or movement that you have deep involvement with, this is a good time to mention it, but you’ll still want to pick a specific event from that work, rather than summarizing across a period of months or years.
-If you don’t have a specific cause, can you think of a time that you showed particular strength of character?
+If you don’t have a specific cause, can you think of a time when you showed particular strength of character?
 Either way, here are some questions to get you thinking:

 • What qualities are you most proud of?
 What qualities do others admire in you?
 How did you develop them?
 Can you think of a story that showcases them especially well?